sreekaransrinath/saturdai/saturdai/README.md

 1. Clone this repository
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
-4. Click "Load unpacked" and select the `my-response-extension` directory
+4. Click "Load unpacked" and select the `saturdai` directory

 ## Project Structure

 ```
-my-response-extension/
+saturdai/
 ├── manifest.json
 ├── background.js
 ├── content-scripts/